Procore vs Buildertrend: which platform fits your projects in 2026

 Key Takeaways

-- 1Procore serves mid-to-large commercial GCs with comprehensive project management, financials, and quality modules.
+- 1Procore serves mid-to-large commercial GCs with full project management, financials, and quality modules.

 - 2Buildertrend serves residential builders with client portals, selections tracking, scheduling, and homeowner communication.